Energy and Waste Management

 Building Low-Carbon Trains

 THSRC utilizes the industrial benefits of low-carbon transportation to offer passengers environmentally friendly, fast, and convenient transportation services while effectively mitigating the environmental impact of operations.
-The average electricity consumption per passenger served at THSR stations and bases has decreased from 2.25 kWh in 2008, with a yearly decrease of 0.73 kWh.
-However, in 2023, the electricity consumption per passenger at THSR stations and bases increased to 1.00 kWh and 0.25 kWh, respectively.
-Nevertheless, this still represents a significant reduction from 1.35 kWh at THSR stations and 0.34 kWh at the bases in 2022.
-When calculated in terms of the passenger-kilometer carried by THSRC in 2023, the Company was able to reduce CO2e by 1,042,859 metric tons compared to smaller passenger cars.
-This reduction is equivalent to the carbon uptake of 2,681 Da-An Forest Parks.
+However, in 2024, the electricity consumption per trip at THSR stations and bases is 0.961 kWh and 0.239 kWh, respectively, electricity consumption per trip has decreased year by year (see the table below).
+When calculated in terms of the passenger-kilometer carried by THSRC in 2024, the Company was able to reduce CO2e by 1,108,149 metric tons compared to smaller passenger cars.
+When calculated against the annual carbon absorption of 389 metric tons per Da-An Forest Park (source: 2019 Bureau of Energy, Ministry of Economic Affairs), this reduction is equivalent to the carbon uptake of 2,849 Da-An Forest Parks.

 Notes: